 9.1.
-Course with both Theory and Practical Marks i.
-Mid Semester Examination 20 ii.
-Practical Examination (Written = 25, Record = 5, Specimen collection / Assignment = 5 and Viva-Voce = 5) 40 (The question pattern in written part should be uniform in each department :) iii.
-Final Theory Examination 40 Total 100
+Course with both theory and practical Marks

+i) Mid Semester Examination 20

+ii) Practical Examination (Written = 25, Record = 5

+Specimen collection / Assignment = 5 and Viva-Voce = 5) (The question pattern in written part should be 40

+uniform in each department)

+iii) Final Theory Examination 40

+· Total 100

 9.2.
-Course with only Practical Marks
+Course with only practical Marks

-i.
-Mid Semester Examination 40
+i) Mid Semester Examination 40

-ii.
-Final Semester Examination 60
+ii) Final Semester Examination 60

-Total 100
+Total

 9.3.
-Evaluation of Course Work
+Evaluation of course work

 The results of the course shall be indicated by grade points ranging from 0 to 10.0.
 The minimum grade point to be secured for the successful completion of a course will be 6.00.
 Securing a grade point less than 6.00 in a course will be treated as 'RA' and the grade point will be 0 for calculating the GPA/OGPA.
 In case of course with theory and practical, minimum of 50 % mark separately in theory and practical with an aggregate of 60 per cent is essential.
-An OGPA of 6.50 shall be the minimum requirement for the award of diploma.
+An OGPA of 6.50 shall be the minimum requirement for the award of Degree.